EngineerPehr/flashcardApp/README.md

 ### DeckForm

-    This component is used by CreateDeck and EditDeck to create a set of deck data that is used to generate a new form or update and existing form, respectively.
+    This component is used by CreateDeck and EditDeck to create a set of deck data that is used to generate a new deck or update an existing deck, respectively.
 It is passed a deck object, a setDeck function to pass the altered deck back to CreateDeck or EditDeck, and the parent component's respective submitHandler.
 Submits are handled by the parent component due to the difference in functionallity.

 ### CreateDeck